remzh/BorkBot/README.md

 `bork slap`: slaps Bork.
 Significantly decreases friendship (-30).
 10 minute cooldown.

 `bork stab`: attempts to stab Bork.
 If you succeed, Bork will die and leave the server.
 However, if you fail, you'll be kicked from the server.

-Note that Bork is very aggressive when need be, which is why there's a 98% chance that you'll be on the losing side.
+Bork is very aggressive when need be, which is why there's a 98% chance that you'll be on the losing side.
+Still, feel free to try! *If someone unkickable (due to permissions) tries to stab Bork, they'll lose 1,000 friendship points instead.*

 ## Self-hosting
 - You'll need to have NodeJS on the machine you're running Bork.